Frenchcreoles.com

 The only wealthy man among the officers of the 1st Louisiana Native Guards, Captain Francis E. Dumas of Company B, had recently returned from France and had inherited a sugar plantation and a large number of slaves.

-Dumas left the regiment, however, to accept a major's commission in the 3rd Regiment, thus becoming the first nonwhite field officer in the United States Army.
+Dumas left the regiment, however, to accept a major's commission in the 2rd Regiment, thus becoming

 In the process, he also freed his slaves and enlisted approximately one hundred of them into his regiment.